fastscape-lem/fastscape-demo/README.md

 # FastScape Demo

-Some [Jupyter](http://jupyter.org/) notebooks showing how to build, customize and run a landscape evolution model (FastScape) using the [xarray-simlab](https://github.com/benbovy/xarray-simlab) modelling framework and the model components available in [fastscape](https://github.com/fastscape-lem/fastscape).
+Some [Jupyter](http://jupyter.org/) notebooks showing how to build, customize and run landscape evolution models using the [xarray-simlab](https://github.com/benbovy/xarray-simlab) modelling framework and the model components available in [fastscape](https://github.com/fastscape-lem/fastscape).